Jewels creating batik fabric in Accra

 Batik Fabric Making

 I booked this experience through Tastemakers Africa.
-It was a fun 2 hour experience where we learned the batik fabric technique and was able to make our own.
+It was a fun 2-hour experience where we learned the batik fabric technique and were able to make our own.

 Cape Coast & Surrounding Area